koh789/cloudformation_aws_examples/README.md

 # cloudformation_aws_examples

-Example of aws configuration using cloudforamtion
+Example of aws configuration using cloudformation